department-of-veterans-affairs/va.gov-cms/READMES/design-docs/redirects-strategy.md

 | Link from external site to page in CMS that has been moved | 404 | 200 |
 | Browser bookmark / email link to page in CMS that has been moved | 404 | 200 |

+The current state of managing redirects for content, involves content editors and a developer coordinating and choreographing the release of the contnet with the addition of the redirect(s).
+It is time intensive and risk prone.
+VA needs a redirect system that is easier to manage and less reliant on developers timing releases perfectly to match.

 ### Guiding Principles
 1. Veterans should not get 404 errors.
 2. Content on VA.gov should not have broken links to content also on VA.gov.